 You can measure shutter speed in seconds.
 The shortest shutter speed can measure down to 1/4000 of a second, whereas the longest can count up to thirty seconds.

-It means a slow shutter speed shows blurry motion and captures more detail in dim scenes, while a faster shutter speed freezes motion in a still image but needs brighter light for full detail.
+It means a slow setting shows blurry motion and captures more detail in dim scenes, while a faster shutter freezes motion in a still image but needs brighter light for full detail.

 How to Read Shutter Speed

-Shutter speed numbers represent time in seconds or fractions of a second.
+Shutter speed numbers like the ones in the shutter speed chart, represent time in seconds or fractions of a second.